 (Vanderbilt University Press, 2006).
 She is project director of Humanities Commons

 .
-Forthcoming.
+Johns Hopkins University Press, 2019.
 Planned Obsolescence: Publishing, Technology, and the Future of the Academy

 .
 NYU Press, 2011.
 The Anxiety of Obsolescence: The American Novel in the Age of Television